AMDmi3/opening_hours.js/README.md

 [taginfo]: http://taginfo.openstreetmap.org/

 ## Test it yourself (the geeky way) ##
 You want to try some opening_hours yourself?
 Just run ```make interactive_testing``` or ```node interactive_testing.js``` which will open an primitive interpreter.
 Just write your opening_hours value and hit enter and you will see if it can be processed (with current state) or not (with error message).
-The number in the beginning of the returned line can be read as exit code (0 means the value could be processed and 1 means an critical error appeared during parsing).
-The second number indicates if additional location information (nominatim JSON) where necessary to parse the value (e.g. value contains holidays).
-The third number is one if the parsing did throw warnings (singular or plural).
+In return you will get an JSON blob as answer.

 Testing is much easier by now.
 Have a look at the [evaluation tool](#evaluation-tooldemohtml).
 The reason way this peace of code was written is to have an interface which can be accessed from other programming languages.
-It is used by the python program [regex\_search](#small-scale).
+It is used by the python module [pyopening\_hours][].

 ## Performance ##